Jen Burns, MA, LPC

 - Dr. Stacey Spencer, Clinical Psychologist, Lindner Center of Hope

-For resources, inspiration, and notifications on upcoming workshops, join our mailing list.
-You’ll also get “10 Tools for Recovering Perfectionists” in your inbox right away.
+For guidance, inspiration, and the scoop on our goings on, join our community list.
+You'll also get your "Mental Wellness Self-Assessment (+ Our Top Five Tools to Up Your Mental Health Game)" in your inbox right away.